MillionConcepts/pdr/supported_datasets.md

   - WAC EDR
   - NAC CDR
   - NAC EDR
-  - NAC raw image data (NACR and NACL in image name): Note: We think thi sowrks, but couldn't validate the output because it would require recreating portions of the ground processing pipeline.
+  - NAC raw image data (NACR and NACL in image name): Note: We think this works, but couldn't validate the output because it would require recreating portions of the ground processing pipeline.
   - NAC DTM
   - WAC EMP
   - WAC HAPKE